Shreya-Lakhera/HealthScope-AI/README.md

 | Stroke | Class-balanced logistic regression | 10 | 0.8436 | `ml/artifacts/stroke_pipeline.pkl` |

 \*The kidney result comes from a small public dataset and should not be treated as evidence of clinical performance.
-All metrics are one project split, not an external clinical validation.
-Model bundles include the fitted preprocessing, feature order, evaluation metrics, positive class, and decision threshold.

 ## Included datasets